 Actually, it’s the “Odometer” they play with and not a car speedometer

-The story has it if you had over a 100, 000 miles on your car it was considered, well not desirable for resale.
+The story has it if you had over 100, 000 miles on your car it was considered, well not desirable for resale.
 So no matter how beautiful and well kept your vehicle was or is, the higher number on the odometer was the killer.
 In most cases, the used car salesman used that number to their advantage “we can’t pay that price for a high mile car.”
 So in the end, the car lot got this well maintained and beautiful looking car with high miles for near nothing.
-The salesman says what to do with this car, so spinning the odometer back on this beautiful high miler was common practice.
+The salesman says what to do with this car, so spinning the car odometer back on this beautiful high miler was common practice.

-This same salesman puts the car out on the front row of his lot, the sign in the window says, “Just traded in! low, low mileage on this beautiful one owner vehicle,” Did I say low, low miles!
+This same salesman puts the car out on the front row of his lot, the sign in the window says, “Just traded in! low, low mileage on this beautiful one-owner vehicle,” Did I say low, low miles!

-But it had only registration information in Ontario
+But it had only registration information in Ontario not out of Province

-Actually, that was a fairly bright idea on the ministry of transport part.
+Actually, that was a fairly bright idea on the Ministry of Transport part.
 They already had that information in their files and are now selling that same information to the public.

-This “government package” was not free and that’s why I labeled it as a money grab, but in the end, only in my estimation, it was money well spent.
-The information in this package gives you the history of the car and the actual mileage from year to year as license plates were due.
-Major and minor accident and insurance claims were all registered and open to the buyer.
+This “government package” was not free and that’s why I labeled it as a money grab, but in the end, only in my estimation, “it was money well spent” The information in this package gives you the history of the car and the actual mileage from year to year as license plates were due.
+Major and minor accidents and insurance claims were all registered and open to the buyer.
 The number of previous owners like for example a car rental company that you know had at least 100 different drivers logged into that car.
 So, that’s all useful information to the consumer when buying and paying large dollars for a used car,

 “If you even desire to see it”.

-The question still stands, has your car Speedo been turned back, can they turn those new style digital odometer back?
+The question still stands, has your car Speedo been turned back, can they even turn those new style digital odometer back?